marateb/Drug-Targets-Classification/README.md

 Please check the "ReadMe.pdf" file for an extended description of the "dataset" and "code".
 Thank you.
 For further information, please contact:

-Hamid Reza Marateb, PhD
+Hamid Reza Marateb, PhD;
-Senior Member, IEEE
+Senior Member, IEEE;
 Marie Curie Alumni Association (MCAA) member

 e-mail: marateb@gmail.com